The purpose of the School for Champions is to assist you in achieving your dreams.

-SfC Home > Entrepreneurship >
+SfC Home > Business > Entrepreneurship >

-Types of Entrepreneurial Enterprises
+Basic Types of Entrepreneurial Enterprises

-There are three types of entrepreneurial enterprises that you can start.
+There are three basic types of entrepreneurial enterprises that you can start.
 The major type is when you start your own business.
 The other two are starting a franchised business and buying an existing business.
 Each has its advantages and disadvantages.
 It is important to do thorough research before starting a business.

 Questions you may have include:

 This lesson will answer those questions.
-There is a mini-quiz near the end of the lesson.

 Starting your own business